Automattic/node-canvas/Readme.md

 If you don't have a supported OS or processor architecture, or you use `--build-from-source`, the module will be compiled on your system.
 This requires several dependencies, including Cairo and Pango.

 For detailed installation information, see the [wiki](https://github.com/Automattic/node-canvas/wiki/_pages).
 One-line installation instructions for common OSes are below.
 Note that libgif/giflib, librsvg and libjpeg are optional and only required if you need GIF, SVG and JPEG support, respectively.
+Cairo v1.10.0 or later is required.

 OS | Command
 ----- | -----